 - Robert Rauschenberg

 “Silence,” then, is something of a misnomer - a question more of relative perception than of absolute principle.
-As such, to approach it as subject is necessarily to speak conceptually: that is, in terms of symbol, of comparison, of equation, of discernment.
+As such, to approach it as subject is necessarily to speak conceptually: that is, in terms of comparison, of equation, of discernment, of symbol.